 Simon Evans is a researcher and developer with particular interest in use of the internet, assistive technologies and new media by and for people with Intellectual Disabilities (ID).

-- Exploring the use Kinect and Makey-Makey controllers with young people with complex needs in and around multi-sensory rooms.
+- Porting C&E apps to Windows/OSX - adding support for new/cheap touch, gesture and switch controllers - focus on young people with complex needs in and around multi-sensory rooms.

 - Developing switch and touch apps for children with complex needs - including Switch Box Invaders on iPad and Cause and Effect Sensory Light Box available for Kindle, Android & iOS.